-\$23.7 billion of term wholesale debt (with a remaining term greater than one year as at 30 September 2013) was issued during FY13.
-In addition, \$1.1 billion of ANZ Capital Notes and \$0.4 billion of ANZ Wealth bonds were issued.
+\$23.9billion of term wholesale debt (with a remaining term greater than one year as at September 30, 2014) was issued during FY14.
+In addition, \$1.6 billion of ANZ Capital Notes were issued.

-- Access to all major global wholesale funding markets remained available to ANZ during 2013. - All wholesale funding needs were comfortably met. - The weighted average tenor of new term debt was 4.3 years (4.6 years in 2012). - The weighted average cost of new term debt issuance decreased in FY13 as a result of improved market conditions.
-Although average portfolio costs remain substantially above pre-crisis levels, they have started to decrease from these elevated levels during 2013.
+- All wholesale funding needs were comfortably met. - The weighted average tenor of new term debt was 4.9 years (4.3 years in 2013). - The average term debt portfolio costs are slowly reducing however remain substantially above pre-crisis levels.